Tanana District Master Gardener Program — FAQ

 When are Master Gardener classes offered?

-Master Gardener classes are usually held twice per year during the fall/winter and spring/summer semesters, depending on the instructor’s schedule.
+The Master Gardener class is offered yearly, usually late fall or early spring, depending on the instructor’s schedule.
 Classes typically take place in the evenings; however, daytime classes are occasionally offered to give everyone an opportunity to participate.

-THE 2016 MASTER GARDENER CLASS IN FAIRBANKS STARTS IN JANUARY!
+- THE 2016 MASTER GARDENER CLASS IN FAIRBANKS STARTS MARCH 2!
 FIND OUT MORE HERE.

 How do I fulfill my 40-hour volunteer commitment?